plone/plone.api/docs/about.rst

 We want `plone.api` to be developed with `PEP 20
 <http://www.python.org/dev/peps/pep-0020/>`_ idioms in mind, in particular:

   | Explicit is better than implicit.
   | Readability counts.
-  |   There should be one -- and preferably only one -- obvious way to do it.
+  | There should be one-- and preferably only one --obvious way to do it.
   | Now is better than never.
   | If the implementation is hard to explain, it's a bad idea.
   | If the implementation is easy to explain, it may be a good idea.

 All contributions to `plone.api` should keep these rules in mind.